anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The use of YANG to define data structures via the {{?RFC8971}} "structure" statement, is relatively new and distinct from the traditional use of YANG to define an API accessed by network management protocols such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
-For this reason these guidelines do not follow the template described by {{RFC8407}} section 3.7 (Security Considerations Section).
+For this reason, these guidelines do not follow the template described by {{RFC8407}} section 3.7 (Security Considerations Section).

 # Acknowledgments